docschina/GFM-docs/Inlines/Links.md

 A [link destination](https://github.github.com/gfm/#link-destination) consists of either

-*   a sequence of zero or more characters between an opening `<` and a closing `>` that contains no line breaks or unescaped `<` or `>` characters, or
+*   a sequence of zero or more characters between an opening `<` and a closing `>` that contains no spaces, line breaks, or unescaped `<` or `>` characters, or
-*   a nonempty sequence of characters that does not include ASCII space or control characters, and includes parentheses only if (a) they are backslash-escaped or (b) they are part of a balanced pair of unescaped parentheses.
-(Implementations may impose limits on parentheses nesting to avoid performance issues, but at least three levels of nesting should be supported.)
+*   a nonempty sequence of characters that does not start with `<`, does not include ASCII space or control characters, and includes parentheses only if (a) they are backslash-escaped or (b) they are part of a balanced pair of unescaped parentheses.(Implementations may impose limits on parentheses nesting to avoid performance issues, but at least three levels of nesting should be supported.)

 A [link title](https://github.github.com/gfm/#link-title) consists of either

 *   a sequence of zero or more characters between straight double-quote characters (`"`), including a `"`character only if it is backslash-escaped, or
 *   a sequence of zero or more characters between straight single-quote characters (`'`), including a `'`character only if it is backslash-escaped, or
-*   a sequence of zero or more characters between matching parentheses (`(...)`), including a `)`character only if it is backslash-escaped.
+*   a sequence of zero or more characters between matching parentheses (`(...)`), including a `(` or `)` character only if it is backslash-escaped.

 Although [link titles](https://github.github.com/gfm/#link-title) may span multiple lines, they may not contain a [blank line](https://github.github.com/gfm/#blank-line).
 An [inline link](https://github.github.com/gfm/#inline-link) consists of a [link text](https://github.github.com/gfm/#link-text) followed immediately by a left parenthesis `(`, optional [whitespace](https://github.github.com/gfm/#whitespace), an optional [link destination](https://github.github.com/gfm/#link-destination), an optional [link title](https://github.github.com/gfm/#link-title) separated from the link destination by [whitespace](https://github.github.com/gfm/#whitespace), optional [whitespace](https://github.github.com/gfm/#whitespace), and a right parenthesis `)`.
 The link’s text consists of the inlines contained in the [link text](https://github.github.com/gfm/#link-text)(excluding the enclosing square brackets).
 The link’s URI consists of the link destination, excluding enclosing `<...>` if present, with backslash-escapes in effect as described above.
 The link’s title consists of the link title, excluding its enclosing delimiters, with backslash-escapes in effect as described above.
 Here is a simple inline link: